GeekyPickles/league-profile/README.md

 -Highest mastery champions

 ## To Do:
-**Bug in blindpick matches were someone on enemy team has same champion as currently loaded profile's user**
+**Bug in blindpick matches where someone on enemy team has same champion as currently loaded profile's user**

 -Use Riot static API for champion icons